code-dot-org/code-dot-org/docs/lti-integration.md

 these instructions, or refer to the steps above for Code.org specific details.

 - [Create a new LTI Key][install-canvas] which configures Code.org as an LTI Tool
-- [Configure the LTI app][configure-canvas] to generate the Deployment ID

 [install-canvas]: https://community.canvaslms.com/t5/Admin-Guide/How-do-I-configure-an-LTI-key-for-an-account/ta-p/140